sharivan/XSharp/README.md

 - Fix some X sprite animations.
 - Fix full charged X buster position.
 - Fix background position in some levels.
-- Fix camera transition in some levels.
+- Fix triggers and camera lock in some levels.

 Future additions: